-Newer models such as the GoSun cooler work around these disadvantages.
-The solar fridge from GoSun uses a portable solar table that has built in solar photovoltaic panels and a lightweight, a portable, and compact battery system, that allows for a completely portable power and cooling system.
+Newer models such as the GoSun Chill work around these disadvantages.
+The Chill from GoSun uses a portable solar table that has built in solar photovoltaic panels and a lightweight, a portable, and compact battery system, that allows for a completely portable power and cooling system.
 Plus, the shading of the table allows the cooler to stay even colder, even in direct sunlight and operate at temperatures down to -18 degrees c, ( 0 degrees F).

-A portable lithium battery pack powers the GoSun Solar Cooler.
+A portable lithium battery pack powers the GoSun Chill.
 The large 150 watt-hour solar power lithium battery pack can also power laptops, cell phones, and many other portable accessories, making it the perfect outdoor product to be prepared for a power outage or emergency.